 Starbucks Coffee Hirosaki Park Store Former waiting room

-The waiting room is decorated with photographs showing the changes in the building over time.
+The room, which used to be a waiting room, is decorated with photographs that show the building's transformation over time.

-The black and white photographs create a nice atmosphere, and the room offers a view of Hirosaki Park.
+The black and white photos create a nice atmosphere, and Hirosaki Park can be seen from the room.

 Photos that convey the building&#39;s history